 Let take the first step forward our financial freedom by saving now instead of waiting for disaster to happen.
 I’ve made a shortlist of many savings rules out to help you start your saving journey.

-Set yourself a goal to work towards on monthly, yearly etc that way it would be easier to stick too.
+Set yourself a goal to work towards on monthly, yearly, etc that way it would be easier to stick too.
 That said all though sometimes sticking to them [as well all know emergencies happen] might not be easy so you must readjust.
-You also need to prioritise your goals there are short terms, medium and long term needs which are all important in their own ways.
+You also need to prioritize your goals there are short terms, medium and long term needs which are all important in their own ways.

 Saving a marathon not a sprint process meaning it will be painfully long but with great rewards at the end.
 In order for it to work for you, then you need to be realistic and be clear about your commitment.

 The most important saving requirement for everyone and the sooner you begin the better.
 If you put a small amount into the retirement saving account it all adds up.
 Even if you don’t have full-time work a tiny amount is all you need after all you can always increase later.